Understanding System Performance

 Now that your system is installed and producing clean, renewable energy, here are a few tips for maximizing the benefit of your solar production.

 You will see changes in your system’s production throughout the year based on the number of hours of sunlight and proximity of the sun.
 It is typical for your system to output 50% of its rated power at noon in the winter and 80% of its rated power at noon in the summer.
 These seasonal factors are all considered in creating your final solar system design.
 Specifications regarding the equipment installed with your solar system are also included in your final design.
-You can review the details of your design in your Tesla Account.

 While you cannot control the sun or cloudy weather, a number of other factors may be avoided to help you maximize the energy produced from your system.
 Shade from tree growth or routine exposure to outdoor elements resulting in dirt and debris accumulation can impact your solar energy.
 We recommend maintaining your solar system to get the most out of your solar system.
 If you see a significant change in energy production, follow the troubleshooting steps for your system.